MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[(Any) <Object>]`: This indicates any property can be added to this object.
           - `[Attendees <IMicrosoftGraphMeetingParticipantInfo[]>]`: Information of the meeting attendees.
             - `[Identity <IMicrosoftGraphIdentitySet>]`: identitySet
-            - `[Role <String>]`:
+            - `[Role <String>]`: onlineMeetingRole
             - `[Upn <String>]`: User principal name of the participant.
           - `[Organizer <IMicrosoftGraphMeetingParticipantInfo>]`: meetingParticipantInfo
+        - `[RecordAutomatically <Boolean?>]`: Indicates whether to record the meeting automatically.
         - `[StartDateTime <DateTime?>]`: The meeting start time in UTC.
         - `[Subject <String>]`: The subject of the online meeting.
         - `[VideoTeleconferenceId <String>]`: The video teleconferencing ID.
 Read-only.
-      - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: While this property can contain accent characters, they can cause access issues to first-party applications for the user.Supports $filter (eq, NOT, ge, le, in, startsWith).
+      - `[OtherMails <String[]>]`: A list of additional email addresses for the user; for example: ['bob@contoso.com', 'Robert@fabrikam.com'].NOTE: This property cannot contain accent characters.Supports $filter (eq, not, ge, le, in, startsWith).
-      - `[Outlook <IMicrosoftGraphOutlookUser1>]`: outlookUser
+      - `[Outlook <IMicrosoftGraphOutlookUser>]`: outlookUser
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Id <String>]`: Read-only.
         - `[MasterCategories <IMicrosoftGraphOutlookCategory[]>]`: A list of categories defined for the user.
           - `[Id <String>]`: Read-only.
           - `[Color <String>]`: categoryColor
           - `[DisplayName <String>]`: A unique name that identifies a category in the user's mailbox.
 After a category is created, the name cannot be changed.
 Read-only.
       - `[OwnedDevices <IMicrosoftGraphDirectoryObject[]>]`: Devices that are owned by the user.
 Read-only.
 Nullable.
+Supports $expand.
       - `[OwnedObjects <IMicrosoftGraphDirectoryObject[]>]`: Directory objects that are owned by the user.
 Read-only.
 Nullable.
+Supports $expand.
       - `[PasswordPolicies <String>]`: Specifies password policies for the user.
 This value is an enumeration with one possible value being DisableStrongPassword, which allows weaker passwords than the default policy to be specified.
 DisablePasswordExpiration can also be specified.
-The two may be specified together; for example: DisablePasswordExpiration, DisableStrongPassword.Supports $filter (eq, ne, NOT).
+The two may be specified together; for example: DisablePasswordExpiration, DisableStrongPassword.
+For more information on the default password policies, see Azure AD pasword policies.
+Supports $filter (ne, not, and eq on null values).
       - `[PasswordProfile <IMicrosoftGraphPasswordProfile>]`: passwordProfile
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[ForceChangePasswordNextSignIn <Boolean?>]`: true if the user must change her password on the next login; otherwise false.
 If not set, default is false.
 NOTE:  For Azure B2C tenants, set to false and instead use custom policies and user flows to force password reset at first sign in.
 See Force password reset at first logon.
         - `[ForceChangePasswordNextSignInWithMfa <Boolean?>]`: If true, at next sign-in, the user must perform a multi-factor authentication (MFA) before being forced to change their password.
 The behavior is identical to forceChangePasswordNextSignIn except that the user is required to first perform a multi-factor authentication before password change.
 After a password change, this property will be automatically reset to false.
 If not set, default is false.
         - `[Password <String>]`: The password for the user.
 This property is required when a user is created.
 It can be updated, but the user will be required to change the password on the next login.
 The password must satisfy minimum requirements as specified by the user's passwordPolicies property.
 By default, a strong password is required.
       - `[PastProjects <String[]>]`: A list for the user to enumerate their past projects.
 Returned only on $select.
-      - `[People <IMicrosoftGraphPerson1[]>]`: Read-only.
+      - `[People <IMicrosoftGraphPerson[]>]`: Read-only.
 The most relevant people to the user.
 The collection is ordered by their relevance to the user, which is determined by the user's communication, collaboration and business relationships.
 A person is an aggregation of information from across mail, contacts and social networks.
         - `[Id <String>]`: Read-only.
         - `[Birthday <String>]`: The person's birthday.
         - `[CompanyName <String>]`: The name of the person's company.